DennisChiu211/Emoji-the-Lego-face/README.md

 Our future intuitive interface ensures that anyone, regardless of their tech-savviness, can effortlessly create impressive Lego emoji transition photos, eliminating the need for cumbersome text descriptions and providing a more intuitive and straightforward means of expression.

+**Extended Research:**

+We introduced our initial designs to some users and allowed them to try out our small machine.
+We inquired about their feelings and engaged in ideation for future plans together.
+As designers, we often find that our creative perspectives gradually become limited.
+However, from the users' standpoint, we might gain more inspiration.
+Indeed, through discussions and small-scale testing experiences, we ultimately solidified the direction for our future design.

+In the next project, we will broaden our design to multiple application domains.
+When we perform photo editing after taking pictures, we often notice that many photos don't have perfect expressions.
+We aim to extend our design to this level, enabling people to change photo expressions by uploading emojis.
+This way, they can create expressive and creative photos and group pictures, while also addressing any expression issues.

+We will reference the features of stable diffusion and the code from mage.space to build our new design.
+Since mage.space already has photo-editing capabilities, this functionality and coding align with our creative concept, offering significant potential for our creation.